Top 20 Non-Bedside Nursing Jobs

 Telehealth nursing has been around since the 1990s but wasn’t widely adopted until the COVID-19 pandemic closed doors across the globe.
 Fortunately, patients and healthcare providers have embraced telehealth medical care to deliver high-quality and efficient healthcare to people in the comfort of their own homes.

-One of the most significant benefits of telehealth nursing is that many nurses can provide patient care from their own homes as well!
-This can be helpful for nurses who don’t want to work long 12+ hour shifts, commute through traffic, and deal with other scheduling inefficiencies that can come with working in a medical facility.
+One of the most significant benefits of telehealth nursing is that many nurses can also provide patient care from their own homes!
+This can be helpful for nurses who don’t want to work long 12-plus-hour shifts, commute through traffic, and deal with other scheduling inefficiencies that can come with working in a medical facility.

 Salary